FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   * Start date must be before or the same as finish date
   * Short description size <= 1000 chars

+Given that I have the app,internet connection and I logged as an organizer.
+When I've figured all the information about the conference I want to arrange.
+Then the app should register all that data correctly.

 **Value and effort**.
   * Must Have
   * M